millakortelainen/datatahti/_pages/en-info.md

 layout: en_default
 ---

-Datatähti (Finnish Olympiad in Informatics) is an annual programming contest for Finnish secondary school students.
+Datatähti (_Finnish Olympiad in Informatics_) is an annual programming contest for Finnish secondary school students.

 There are two stages:

-    Elimination Round (in October)
+* Elimination Round (in September/October)
-    Final Round (in January)
+* Final Round (in January/February)

 The duration of the Elimination Round is two weeks, and the solutions to the problems are submitted to an online server.
-The best participants of the Elimination Round are invited to the Final Round, which consists of a single five hour long contest organized at a university.
+The best participants of the Elimination Round are invited to the Final Round, which consists of a single contest organized at a university.

 The best participants of the contest are invited to university training camps, and after several training contests, the Finnish BOI and IOI teams are selected.

-You can contact the organizers by sending an email to info@datatahti.fi.